klippa-app/go-validator/README.md

 # `go-validator` A nice little validator for go
-*Based on the idea of [asaskevich/govalidator](https://github.com/asaskevich/govalidator) with more checking options*
+*Based on the idea of [asaskevich/govalidator](https://github.com/asaskevich/govalidator) but with more checking data and with more extensive responses*
 [![GoDoc](https://godoc.org/github.com/klippa-app/go-validator?status.svg)](https://godoc.org/github.com/klippa-app/go-validator)

 ### Example